taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 Amadou is born in Monte Alegre, Pará, Brazil.

+Majhee's husband and Jina's father, Cauã Furtado Neves, dies from malignant melanoma skin cancer.

 ### 2072

-In collaboration with the Laboratório Nacional de Biociências e Tecnologia, the Space Consortium develops eSyrup fuel, which when liquid, can replace rocket fuel, and when voltage-treated to become solid, can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
+In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops eSyrup fuel, which when liquid, can replace rocket fuel, and when voltage-treated to become solid, can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
 The Space Consortium begins to mass-manufacture commercial eSyrup products, which they can make tiny and flexible thanks to the properties of eSyrup fuel.
 However, unlike all of the other eSyrup products developed so far, the Space Consortium demands that they be allowed to have proprietary access and rights to eSyrup fuel for at least 10 years.
 This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
 The Space Consortium takes legal action, and is granted right to profits.

 Space Consortium's second Orbital arboretum, **THE LOWER ESTATES SPACE ARBORETUM**, is completed.
 Orbiter population is now 1,000.
 Space Consortium immediately begins construction on a third orbiting arboretum, experimenting with orbit-based construction methods.